spicydonkey/cellml-ga/devlog.md

 srun: error: compute-gpu-d1-005: tasks 0-3: Exited with exit code 255
 ```

-Reassigning the target to 0.1...
+Reassigning the target to 0.1... and re-running the test, no error message is generated, and the test is successful.

+## 01.07.2015